-Laura joined York Trials Unit as Associate Professor in January 2020.
-Laura is a qualitative methodologist, health sociologist, applied health services researcher and becoming increasingly involved in public health research.
+Laura joined York Trials Unit as an Associate Professor in January 2020.
+Laura is a qualitative methodologist, health sociologist and applied health services/public health researcher.
 Her skills are mainly around qualitative methods, qualitative analysis, theory, process evaluations and trial management.

-Laura was previously Principal Research Fellow at Bradford Institute for Health Research (2012-2019).
+She was previously a Principal Research Fellow at Bradford Institute for Health Research (2012-2019).
 She worked predominantly on patient safety and patient experience studies in the Yorkshire Quality & Safety Research team and public health studies in the Born in Bradford team.

-Laura's doctoral research was undertaken at the University of Leeds and was awarded her PhD (Sociology) in 2010.
-Between 2003 and 2009, she worked for the NHS as a researcher focusing on prison health, substance use and homelessness.
+Laura's doctoral research was undertaken at the University of Leeds and she was awarded her PhD (Sociology) in 2010.
+Between 2003 and 2009, she worked for the NHS in Leeds as a researcher focusing on prison health, substance use and homelessness.